CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/13-azure-ai-studio.md

 ### Summary

 After performing this lab, you learned how to navigate Azure AI Studio, create and manage Azure AI hubs and projects, and deploy and test generative AI models.
-You gained practical experience in setting up and configuring AI resources, as well as using Azure AI Stuido tools to develop and validate AI solutions effectively.
+You gained practical experience in setting up and configuring AI resources, as well as using Azure AI Studio tools to develop and validate AI solutions effectively.

 ### Review